 Susan has received 4 Bell Laboratories President’s Awards.
 In 1997, she was recognized by Trinity College with a Century of Engineering Special Recognition Citation for uncommon professional achievement.
 From 1998 until the present, Susan has been a member of the Trinity Engineering Advisory Committee (TEAC), providing guidance to the engineering program.

-Mort is one of five Mechanical Design Technical Discipline Chiefs for Pratt & Whitney, responsible for the aftermarket engineering business segment, insuring that mechanical design practitioners, tools, and processes produce superior mechanical solutions.
-His team maintains the mechanical design system and works closely with other United Technologies organizations to assure that best practices and experience are captured and used, and that tools, practices and processes are common, where applicable.
-He earned a Bachelor of Science degree in Mechanical Engineering from The University of Connecticut in 1974 and a Master of Science in Mechanical Engineering from Rensselaer Polytechnic Institute of Hartford in 1982.
-Mort joined Pratt & Whitney in 1974 as an analytical engineer following a tour in the US Air Force on C-130 aircraft.
-Mort is a member of SAE International.
+Mort is retired from United Technologies, Pratt & Whitney, where he was Mechanical Design Technical Discipline Chief for Pratt & Whitney’s aftermarket engineering business segment, responsible for insuring that the world wide staff of mechanical design engineers and practitioners, tools, and processes produced competitively superior mechanical solutions for PW’s aircraft engine maintenance, repair and overhaul business.
+He earned a Bachelor of Science degree in Mechanical Engineering from The University of Connecticut in 1974 and a Master of Science in Mechanical Engineering from Rensselaer Polytechnic Institute of Hartford in 1982, and lives in Connecticut and Wyoming.
+He is a licensed engineer in CT and a member of SAE (Aerospace) International, focusing his time now on family, TEAC, bicycling and cross country skiing.

 Harvey F. Silverman, Ph.D. (`65)